Hacker0x01/hacker101/sessions/web_in_depth.md

 The Web In Depth
 ================

-In this session ...
+In this session we'll talk about how the web works from a security perspective.

 What you'll learn
 -----------------

+- HTTP basics
+- Cookie security
+- HTML parsing
+- MIME sniffing
-- Required tools
+- Encoding sniffing
-- Thinking like a breaker
-- Attacker-defender imbalance
+- Same-Origin Policy
-- Lightweight threat assessment and prioritization
-- How to write good bug reports
-- Reflected XSS (Cross-Site Scripting)
+- CSRF (Cross-Site Request Forgery)

 Video
 -----